Sending Emails

 Direct API Sending

-For more control, use send_email_via_api() directly:
+For more control, use send_email_via_api() directly.
+The use_account_template parameter

 from django.core.mail import EmailMessage